vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Motivation and Inspiration - V1

-> 1. - "Don’t be discouraged.
-It’s often the last key in the bunch that opens the lock." - Anonymous
 > 1. - "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 > 1. - "Try to be a rainbow in someone else’s cloud." - Maya Angelou
 > 1. - "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe